Caramelized Onion Roasted Garlic Bisque is a warm and comforting silky soup that’s full of flavor, but not loaded with fat or calories.

 In that case, I like to use more vegetable broth (or chicken broth if that’s what you used to make the soup) for this recipe.

 Feel free to use whatever milk you prefer, from whole dairy milk to lower fat dairy to plant-based milks.

-For the soup in the pictures here I used whole milk, but will often use 1% milk.
+For the soup in the original pictures I used whole milk, but I’ll often use 1% milk.

 The color of the soup will be darker if you use a lighter-fat milk.

 I think refrigerated carton almond or cashew milk would be a good plant-based milk to use in this for its neutral flavor.